 Cicada Killers are solitary wasps and are not as aggressive as other colonizing wasps.
 They will defend their nests, but they rarely sting and instead will appear to attack a human in an attempt to investigate whether they have encountered a female to mate with.
 Additionally, they have a small stinger that feels more like a pinprick.

 What To Do If You Think You Have A Killer Cicada Wasp Infestation?

 If you see any of these large wasps flying around your yard or building ground nests under your tree, call The Bug Man and Queen Bee.
 Our friendly office staff will give you an estimate right over the phone and get you scheduled as soon as possible, sometimes the next day!
 On the day of your appointment, our experts will come to your home and do a full inspection of the affected area and eliminate the nest.
 As a local and family-owned business, we take great pride in exceeding our Milwaukee-area customers’ expectations.
-Click here to learn more about our Cicada Killer Wasps removal services & contact us today for your free estimate!
+Click here to learn more about our Cicada Killer Wasp Removal services & contact us today for your free estimate!